Skip to content

 In February 2025, HCL opened a $35-million private investor offering with the goal of helping 100 native Hawaiians realize homeownership and return to the land.
 The offering was created as a response to federal funding reductions for the USDA 502 Direct program that have taken place over the last several presidential administrations.
 The cuts to the USDA program have led to delays for low-income Hawaiʻi homebuyers and only a limited number of USDA 502 Direct mortgages being funded each year.

-Now, HCL is positioned to make zero-down, low-fee mortgages with competitive interest rates and no income or property restrictions, giving native Hawaiians another affordable option to finance homeownership on Hawaiian Home Lands throughout the state.
+Now HCL is positioned to make zero-down, low-fee mortgages with competitive interest rates, giving native Hawaiians another affordable option to finance homeownership on Hawaiian Home Lands throughout the state.
+Borrowers either need to be low-income below 80% area median income or purchase in a low- to moderate-income census tract.

 With today’s announcement, Northern Trust becomes the first investor into the Kūpaʻa Hale Loan program and brings homeownership that much closer to reality for native Hawaiian families in need of financing.
 Northern Trust is a preeminent global financial institution that invests with local organizations like HCL to help meet the credit needs of communities.